hujhax/austin-improv-wiki/Troupes/Venn Diaphragm.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Venn Diaphragm performs character-driven Chicago-style longform comedy.</p>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Venn Diaphragm performs character-driven Chicago-style longform comedy.
+>
+>

-<p>Audiences are treated to patient, realistic scenes that build into fast-paced edits and tag-outs where worlds collide and the nature of reality is undone.</p>
+> Audiences are treated to patient, realistic scenes that build into fast-paced edits and tag-outs where worlds collide and the nature of reality is undone.
+>
+>

-<p>Okay, maybe that last part was hyperbole.</p>
+> Okay, maybe that last part was hyperbole.
+>
+>

-<p>But Venn Diaphragm's specialty is committed scenework that finds humor in everyday situations, mixed with some light-hearted absurdity with characters that range from lovable nerds to self-centered aunts to blood thirsty squirrels.
-VD is a strong, consistent group with a collective 50 years of stage experience as well as training from iO Chicago, the Upright Citizens Brigade, the People's Improv Theater, and the Magnet Theater.</p>
+> But Venn Diaphragm's specialty is committed scenework that finds humor in everyday situations, mixed with some light-hearted absurdity with characters that range from lovable nerds to self-centered aunts to blood thirsty squirrels.
+VD is a strong, consistent group with a collective 50 years of stage experience as well as training from iO Chicago, the Upright Citizens Brigade, the People's Improv Theater, and the Magnet Theater.
+>
+>

-<p>They'll make you laugh and--if you're lucky (or just really sensitive)--cry.</p></blockquote>
+> They'll make you laugh and--if you're lucky (or just really sensitive)--cry.

 ## History
 The troupe performed in [[Festivals/The Out Of Bounds Comedy Festival|The Out Of Bounds Comedy Festival]] in 2009 and 2010.